AUBIN GROVE PHYSIOTHERAPY FREQUENTLY ASKED QUESTIONS

 • Your stage of recovery

-Generally initial consults will take between 20-40minutes.
-One of our Physiotherapist’s can give you a more accurate estimation of consult time by asking you these questions over the phone.
+Generally, initial consultations will take between 30 and 40 minutes.
+One of our physiotherapists can give you a more accurate estimation of consult time by asking you these questions over the phone.

 No, you don’t routinely require a scan prior to treatment.
 Your Physio will ask you a series of questions, and while your examination will advise you as to whether you need any further imaging to assist in your treatment.